 GPU Usage Drops: Understanding the Basics

 First lets understand the functions/roles of GPU.
-What is it and what does it do?
+What is it and what does it do before we can understand and fix usage drops.

 A GPU or the graphics processing unit alters the memory or sometimes manipulates it.
 This is done to increase the speed of image creation.
 The images that are created are then sent to the display screen for the users.
 GPUs are used in mobile systems, gaming consoles, personal computers etc.